nbarbettini/Intro-Web-Series/Day 2/README.md

 #Day 2: Let's Make a Maze!

-Today we will be making a maze website with multiple pages, and trying out new HTML + CSS to make them look impressive!
+Today we will be making a maze website with multiple pages, and trying out new HTML + CSS to make it look impressive!

 #Let's Make a Maze!
 Websites usually have many pages that you navigate by clicking on links.
 We are going to create your first multiple page website, a link maze with only one way to get to the end.